 - The degree of companionship and emotional support between the couple

-- Whether the person see the relationship as a long – term one
+- Whether the person see the relationship as a long-term one

 Not living apart on a permanent basis

-It is a requirement for all partner visas except for the prospective marriage visa, that the couple have lived together.
+It is a requirement for all partner visas except for the prospective marriage visa, that the couple has lived together.
 Sometimes couples live apart for extended periods of time.
 As long as the living apart is not on a permanent basis these periods will still be included as ‘living together’ for the purposes of the visa.
 A good example of this is where one member of the couple has to travel for work under fly in fly out arrangements.

 Minimum length of the relationship

 There is no minimum length for a married couple or a couple that has registered their relationship.
-However it is important to remember that the length of the relationship is always a consideration in deciding whether the couple meet the genuine and continuing criterion.
+However, it is important to remember that the length of the relationship is always a consideration in deciding whether the couple meet the genuine and continuing criterion.